Kotlin/KEEP/proposals/statics.md

   be used by their short name as `<declarationName>`, while declaration from local packages are designed to be used in the qualified form of `<LocalPackageName>.<declarationName>`.
 * It might cause confusion on JVM, as local packages will not be represented by packages on JVM.
-* It adds an ambiguity to the grammar when a file without a package starts with a local packages without body, e.g. when the whole file consists of `package XXX`.
+* It adds an ambiguity to the grammar when a file without a package starts with a local package without body, e.g. when the whole file consists of `package XXX`.
 This ambiguity is not hard to resolve in the favor of treating it as a package name declaration for a file, but it is an ambiguity nonetheless.